image

 Six-step exception management process

-1. Forecast: The team manager predicts a tolerance breach in a work package.
+1. Forecast: The team manager expects to exceed the allotted tolerance levels for a work package.

-3. Escalate: If the issue affects stage tolerances, the project manager creates an exception report.
+3. Escalate: When an issue impacts stage tolerances the project manager proceeds to draft an exception report.

-4. Review options: The project board evaluates the exception report and potential solutions.
+4. Review options: The project board assesses both the exception report and possible solutions.

-5. Create exception plan: If required, the project manager develops a detailed plan to address the exception.
+5. Create exception plan: The project manager creates a detailed plan to manage the exception when it becomes necessary.

-6. Implement: Upon approval, the exception plan becomes the new stage plan.
+6. Implement: Once approved, the exception plan functions as the new stage plan.

 Roles and responsibilities: